SAP/spartacus-docs/contributing_to_docs/writer-guide.md

    The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can send your pull request to the `master` branch.

    The PR requires a minimum of one approver.
-Always include a writer as one of the approvers.
+Always include a senior writer as one of the approvers.

 1. Merge your pull request.

    If you merged your updates to the `develop` branch, the updates will be staged until the next release of the Spartacus libraries, at which point they will be published by the documentation release master.

    If you merged your updates to the `master` branch, the updates will automatically trigger Jekyll to rebuild the GitHub pages site.
 The changes will show up after a few minutes (you may need to empty your cache to see the updates).

 ## Updating the Sidebar